jedisct1/libsodium-doc/README.md

 [ISC license](http://en.wikipedia.org/wiki/ISC_license).

-See the `COPYING` file for details.
+See the `LICENSE` file for details.